Bryce Canyon National Park: the best trails, the best viewpoints & practical tips

 Outside the park: Bryce or Tropic

-Do you prefer to sleep in a hotel or lodge just outside the park?
-Then book something in Bryce or the village of Tropic.
-It is not far to drive to the park from both villages, so you are never far away.
-You can book a hotel room through Booking.com or a nice house through VRBO or Airbnb.
+You can also stay in a hotel or lodge just outside the park, for example in Bryce or the village of Tropic.
+It is not a far drive from both villages to the park, so you are never far away.
+These are a few nice places to stay:

 Where to eat in Bryce Canyon